Eczema is an itchy skin condition that is more than just dry skin.

 Rosemary, Rosmarinus officinalis, is an essential oil that many use today.
 Known as the herb of remembrance, rosemary is often used as a memory aid.
 It’s a thin, clear oil that has a strong scent and can be described as “fresh”, “sweet”, or “medicinal”.

-Echinacea, Echinacea anustifolia, is wonderful for helping skin to heal and has earned a reputation of being a natural antibiotic.
+Echinacea, Echinacea anustifolia, is wonderful for helping skin to heal and is known as a natural antibiotic.
 Also known as purple coneflower, coneflower, or snakeroot, this is an herb that can also be easily added to your herb garden!

 2 tablespoons shea butter (available here)